aarongrace/ArtEmbedding/README.md

 # Continuous Embeddings of Historical Paintings via Expert-in-the-Loop Active Learning

-## Abstract

-Despite recent advances in artificial intelligence and computer vision, there is still no effective way to search for historical paintings based on nuanced stylistic or perceptual qualities.
-Searching for a "dynamic, colorful nineteenth-century Neoclassical painting" almost always returns irrelevant or stylistically inconsistent results.
-This project proposes a system for generating structured, continuous embeddings of paintings, where each artwork is represented not by discrete labels but by a set of continuous vectors encoding art movements, genres, and formal stylistic characteristics.
-The model is trained using BLIP-2, refined through expert-in-the-loop annotation, and evaluated through contrastive similarity judgments.
-The resulting representation is scalable, interpretable, and suitable for similarity-based search, clustering, and art-historical analysis.

 ## Introduction

 Encoding paintings is a central challenge in both art history and artificial intelligence.
 Art-historical objects rarely conform to clean categorical boundaries.
 Movements, genres, and stylistic sensibilities are fluid, overlapping, and historically contingent.